Looking for a camera for your travels? I am reviewing the Nikon D5600’s suitability as a travel camera.

 If you’re planning on doing something with no power outlets for more than 2 days then get another battery.

 If you have been looking at mirror-less cameras as an alternative to a DSLR then this is the one point where the DSLR range is definitely better.
 Because the mirror-less cameras are smaller the batteries are also smaller.
-That said, friends of ours use mirror-less cameras and have advised they don’t have issues with the battery life.

 It is difficult to recommend a lens as it entirely depends on what you’ll be doing.
 We have an 18-300mm super-zoom for when we don’t know what we will see.
 It gives us the ability to photograph on a huge range of zoom.
 However it is heavy and can get tiresome.